-French Bulldogs are playful, free-thinkers, humorous, and mischievous.
+French Bulldogs are playful, free thinkers, humorous, and mischievous.
 They make delightful pets because of their relaxing nature.

-It was in France where the breed grew popular and acquired their famous nickname “Frenchie.”
+The French Bulldog originated from England in the early 1800s.
+It was in France where the breed grew popular and acquired its famous nickname “Frenchie.”

 They are pretty well-behaved and they may not be serial barkers, but if they do bark, more likely than not, it is for a good reason.